kanoa20/kanoa20.github.io/docs/lessons-learned/process.md

 ---

-## Step 4: Let lighthouse customers lead when going to market
+## 5. Let lighthouse customers lead when going to market

 During the **launch** phase, our primary goal is to get customers up-and-running: